 For carriers receiving regulatory pressure in the wake of FCC DA-24-308 and the “Bad Connection” report, the honest answer to “what does your SS7 remediation look like” requires disclosing not just their own signaling architecture but their roaming partners’ GT leasing practices and their own signaling firewall coverage across all protocol layers.
 The Citizen Lab report shows that the answer confined to the home network’s own stack is an incomplete answer.

 019Mobile’s denial of the findings means the named carriers will not self-correct based on the report.
 The governance gap at the GT leasing layer means the interconnect graph will not self-correct either.
-That leaves signaling firewalls deployed at carrier edges and regulatory action on GT leasing as the remaining levers — and the GSMA’s two-year-old Code of Conduct with no meaningful signatories as the benchmark for how quickly the industry moves when the lever is voluntary.
+That leaves signaling firewalls deployed at carrier edges and regulatory action on GT leasing as the remaining levers.
+The GSMA’s two-year-old Code of Conduct with no signatories of consequence is the benchmark for how quickly the industry moves when the lever is voluntary.
 (New Investigation Finds Israel, UK and Jersey Telcos Enable Spying on Phones Worldwide)

 Frequently Asked Questions